 2. Auto Cleanup Old Backup Snapshots

 Each snapshot typically takes around 9 GB of hard disk space to backup elementary OS system files.
 So if you choose one per day, the hard disk space will be consumed very fast.
-To tackle this issue, you can let TimeShift to automatically delete older snapshots and keep the latest 5 or so snapshots.
+To tackle this issue, you can let TimeShift to automatically delete older snapshots and keep the latest five or so snapshots.

 3. Add Additional Backup Locations